pratikdhage003/MultiThreadedClientServerFileApp/README.md

 upon invocation by a client program "get names.txt" operation server should not only send back an OK messages but its content as well.

-## Data transfer mechanism : using input and output streams between client and server.
+## Data transfer mechanism :
+using input and output streams between both client and the server, data is flushed and sent to-and-fro over the network.

 ## How to Run: